usds/medicaid-renewals-playbook/schedule.md

 ## Thursday - State Workshops Day #2

 Thursday has an identical structure to Wednesday:
-  - There will be two one-hour workshops with the state.
+  - There will be two 90-minute workshops with the state.
   - These meetings should be focused on solutioning, estimation, and prioritization.
 This is a good time to ask questions like: how long will this take?
 When can it be scheduled?
   - Vendors **should be present** at these meetings.